dotnet/docs-maui/docs/user-interface/handlers/customize.md

 };
 ```

 All handler types are located in the `Microsoft.Maui.Handlers` namespace, and each handler provides a mapper that maps each cross-platform control property to a method that applies the property value to the native control.
-The `handler` argument to the mapper provides an instance of the handler being customized, and the `view` argument provides an instance of the cross-platform control that the handler implements.
+The `handler` argument provides an instance of the handler being customized, and the `view` argument provides an instance of the cross-platform control that the handler implements.
 For a list of the type names that implement handler-based .NET MAUI controls, see [Handler-based controls](#handler-based-controls).

 Each handler class exposes the native control that implements the cross-platform control via its `NativeView` property.
 This property can be accessed to set native control properties, invoke native control methods, and subscribe to native control events.
 In addition, the cross-platform control implemented by the handler is exposed via its `VirtualView` property.